DepthComputation/InSpaceType_Benchmark/README.md

 ## <div align="">SOTA update</div>

-* Depth-Anything (updated Jan 29, 2024, inference by its metric depth model finetuned on NYUv2)
+* [Depth-Anything](https://github.com/LiheYoung/Depth-Anything) v.s.
+[ZoeDepth](https://github.com/isl-org/ZoeDepth) (updated Jan 29, 2024, inference by its metric depth model finetuned on NYUv2)

-In short, Depth-Anything outperforms ZoeDepth in errors metrics and delta_3.
-Depth-Anything is also surprisingly a robust method across different space types, where errors and delta did not suffer from large variation.
-Compared with ZoeDepth, which has much lower performance in large room, kitchen, and hallway, but Depth-Anything is quite steady in those evaluations
+In short, Depth-Anything outperforms ZoeDepth and VPD in errors metrics and delta_3.
+Depth-Anything is also surprisingly a robust method across different space types, where errors and delta did not suffer from large variation across different space types.
+Compared with ZoeDepth, which has much lower performance (errors and delta_1) in large room, kitchen, and hallway, but Depth-Anything is quite steady in those evaluations

 | Depth-Anything | AbsRel | SqRel | RMSE | delta_1 | delta_2 | delta_3 |
 |-------------|-------------|--------------|-----------|------|-----------|---------|